Ninja-Squad/rare-basket/doc/authentication.md

    to the Keycloak server, and CORS must thus be enabled for requests coming from the frontend.
  - add the necessary users, with their password.

-Note that, during development, all this is done automatically by `docker-compose`, which starts a Keycloak server exposed on port 8082, and imports the necessary configuration.
+Note that, during development, all this is done automatically by `docker compose`, which starts a Keycloak server exposed on port 8082, and imports the necessary configuration.
 At the time of this writing, this imported configuration contains 4 users named `admin`, `contact11`, `contact12` and `contact21`, all having the password `password`.
 The `admin` user is allowed to manage users.
 The other three